 “Well then, Lucy, I’ll just have to kill you the way I killed your daughter.”
-A dagger of ice pierces my heart and I take a step back and falter as he steps forward, grinning ear to ear, eyes flashing with a crazy hatred.
+A dagger of ice pierces my heart and I take a step back and falter as he steps forward, grinning, ear to ear, eyes flashing with crazy hate.
 “With my bare hands.”

 “You fucking did this to me!”
-I scream and pull and rip at his head as his body goes limp and the last of the skin and cartilage gives way and it snaps back and I take the scalpel and stab it into the back of his neck, stabbing and stabbing and cutting and sawing through his spine.
-Blood and sinew fly out, coating me in his death until the last of the bone gives way and his head comes off in my hand and I stand and step over his corpse and breathe in the morning sun, jets of steam pushing out of my mouth.
+I scream and pull and rip at his head as his body goes limp and the last of the skin and cartilage gives way and it snaps back and I take the scalpel and stab it into the back of his neck and stab and stab and cut and saw through his spine.
+Blood and sinew fly up, coating me in his death until the last of the bone gives way and his head comes off in my hand and I stand and step over his corpse and breathe in the morning sun, jets of steam pushing out of my mouth.

-“Lucy?” the kid is next to me, looking up.
+“Lucy?” the kid is next to me and looking up.

 I turn to him, “There’s your Laches,” I say, throwing the severed head on the ground before his feet as I wipe the blood down my face and the tears from my eyes.
 “Come on, I’ve got a delivery to make.”